2025–26 Minnesota Duluth Bulldogs men's ice hockey season

-The 2025–26 Minnesota Duluth Bulldogs men's ice hockey season will be the 82nd season of play for the program and 13th in the NCHC.
-The Bulldogs will represent the University of Minnesota Duluth in the 2025–26 NCAA Division I men's ice hockey season, play their home games at AMSOIL Arena and be coached by Scott Sandelin in his 26th season.
+The 2025–26 Minnesota Duluth Bulldogs men's ice hockey season is the 82nd season of play for the program and 13th in the NCHC.
+The Bulldogs represent the University of Minnesota Duluth in the 2025–26 NCAA Division I men's ice hockey season, play their home games at AMSOIL Arena and are coached by Scott Sandelin in his 26th season.